 - Wear sleek sheaths and dresses with high waist-line.

-- A notice me color makes you visible.
-For how to wear color over 40 see the post at the link.
+- A “notice me” color makes you visible.
+More on how to wear color over 40.

-- When your legs are short, i.e. you are long-waisted, try capris and gauchos as full length slacks.
-You can find out whether you are short- or long-waisted with this free online vertical body type finder.
+- When your legs are short, try capris and gauchos as full length slacks.

-- When you like the raw hem trend/style, buy a pair of jeans that have a perfect fit around your hips, bum and thighs and cut them off that the right length.
-Note it is important that you wear the shoes you plan to wear with your jeans and that someone marks the length just half an inch (1.3 cm) above the floor.
-Don’t do the marking yourself.
-Bending the knees will lift the fabric.
+- When you like the raw hem trend/style, buy a pair of jeans that perfectly fit around your hips, bum and thighs.
+Cut them off that the right length.
+Wear the shoes you plan to wear with your jeans and have someone marks the length just half an inch (1.3 cm) above the floor.
+Don’t do the marking yourself!
+Bending the knees lifts the fabric!
 Once you stand straight again you will have a “tail” in the front.

-- Go for straight-leg denim over looser fits.
-See also how to choose your pants.
+- Go for straight-leg over looser fits.
+More on how to choose your pants.

-- When shopping online know your measures and always check the size charts.
-Don’t browse only petite clothes.
-Knowing your measures you may find pieces that work for you when shortened.
+- When shopping online don’t browse only petite clothes.
+Know your measures, and check the size charts.
+You may find pieces that work for you when shortened.

 - Mini-bags are made for you.